PiaSys/PnP-Contoso-Orders-ACE/docs/ACEs-Implementation-Details.md

 ![Manage Orders Quick View](../assets/Contoso-Manage-Orders-QuickView-List.png)

 It interesting to notice the **onAction** method, which handles the post-back of the QuickView UI when the users click on any of the action buttons in the Adaptive Card UI.
-Let's have a look at the Adaptive Card definition in the [ListOrdersQuickViewTemplate.json](../src/Contoso.Orders.SPFx/src/adaptiveCardExtensions/manageOrders/quickView/template/ListOrdersQuickViewTemplate.json) file, to better understand how the binding and the editing work.
+Let's have a look at the Adaptive Card definition in the [ListOrdersQuickViewTemplate.json](../src/Contoso.Orders.SPFx/src/adaptiveCardExtensions/manageOrders/quickView/template/ListOrdersQuickViewTemplate.json) file, to better understand how the databinding and the editing work.

 ```JSON
 {